 Mike Guebert earned his B.A. degree in geology from Humboldt State University and recently retired from Metro as a Program Manager at the former St. Johns Landfill in North Portland.
 There, he worked with a small staff to monitor and improve environmental quality, operate and maintain a landfill gas extraction and re-use system, and make habitat improvements on the reclaimed grassland that makes up the cap of the landfill.
 Mike and his wife own and operate a small farm in Corbett, where they raise a variety of pasture-based livestock including dairy cows, goats, chickens, and turkeys.
 Their goal is to improve soil and water quality by practicing intensive rotational grazing, using chicken tractors (a portable chicken coop structure without a floor) to spread their fertility around the property, and excluding livestock from riparian areas.

 Mike is very active in the small farm community, serving on several committees and panels, often testifying to the state legislature in support of bills to help family farmers, and is always willing to offer assistance and advice to beginning farmers.

-Mike was appointed as an Associate Director in 2012, became the Zone 3 Director in 2015, and was last elected in 2018.
-He is serving a 4-year term, and his seat is next up for election in November 2022.
-Mike is chair of the Board and serves on the Budget, Land Legacy, Personnel, and Grants Committees.
+Mike was appointed as an Associate Director in 2012, became the Zone 3 Director in 2015, and was last elected in 2022.
+He is serving a 4-year term, and his seat is next up for election in November 2026.
+Mike is Vice-Chair of the Board and serves on the Budget, Land Legacy, Personnel, and Grants Committees.